Are you interested in learning about polybutylene water piping?

 Nevertheless, poly went one step further in technological development…

-The Manifold Or “Home Run” Poly System
+3. The Manifold Or “Home Run” Poly System

 The manifold was also an “improvement” on the poly system.
 The manifold or home run system simply means that there is a central location or “manifold” where every plumbing fixture directly connects to it.

 This means that there are fewer fittings needed for each plumbing fixture.
 Without the manifold system, there would be about 20 fittings just for one plumbing fixture.

 With fewer fittings, it meant less opportunity for leaks.
 In addition, the manifold could be easily monitored for leaking — a central area where the fittings are located.

 Besides reducing the areas of possible leaks, it also greatly reduced the amount of time to install poly because of the fewer fittings.
 With manifold systems, a more flexible version of poly pipe was installed, and it typically came in rolls of 20 to 100 feet long.

-Copper Stub Outs (Hidden Poly)
+4. Copper Stub Outs To Fixtures (Hidden Poly Piping)

 The copper stub outs (end piece copper sections) connect the plumbing fixture and go just to inside the wall cavity where it is connected to the poly.
-Clever no?

 So if you looked under a sink, all you would see is copper!

 The actual poly pipe is hidden behind the wall.
 As a home inspector, since I can’t drill holes in walls, all I can say is that the home appears to have copper piping even if there is poly hidden inside.

 If you have a house built in the 1978 to 1996 time period, and even if you don’t have poly in your domestic water pipes, I would still check under all of the sinks for the supply lines.
 I still commonly find poly supply lines to bathroom sinks.

 If you are home, and it springs a leak, it may not be such a big issue.
 But what if a homeowner is on vacation?
 Just one small rupture in a sink feeder line can cause an untold amount of damage.

-A poly main water line in my area always has an intense blue color, and is easily distinguishable from copper or HDPE.
+A poly main water line typically has an intense blue color, and is easily distinguishable from copper or HDPE.
 HDPE is high density polyethylene which is always a black color.

 The potential damage with a ruptured main water line is a little different than inside a home.
 Imagine you are on vacation, and your main water line breaks.
 A massive amount of water is going to be deposited near the house.

-If hundreds of gallons of water are saturating the ground by the house, this increase in pressure can literally cause the foundation of the home to buckle — a phenomenon known as “hydrostatic pressure”.
+If hundreds of gallons of water are saturating the ground by the house, this increase in pressure can literally cause the foundation of the home to buckle — a phenomenon known as hydrostatic pressure.

 So instead of water damage to the floor and drywall, a bursted main water line can literally move the entire house!

-What Happened To The Class Action Lawsuits?
+What Happened To The Class Action Lawsuits For Polybutylene Plumbing?